Continually Evolving Skill Knowledge in Vision Language Action Model: Method

-$\pi_{ji}$ is the local mixture weight of skill $i$ in task $j$.
-According to~\cref{eq:s-b}, task-level probability measure $G_j$ would share atoms $\theta_k$ with $G$, but has different mixture weights.
-This formulation naturally models shared skills across tasks, forming a hierarchical task–skill knowledge space.
+Here, $\pi_{ji}$ is the mixture weight of skill $i$ in task $j$ (details in Appendix~\ref{sec:sup_dpgs}), $\odot 2$ denotes element-wise squaring.
+The task-level measure $G_j$ shares atoms with the global measure $G$ but uses task-specific weights, enabling skill sharing across tasks and forming a hierarchical task–skill knowledge space.